eriksquires/VaesSubgroups/README.md

 Original article and supplementary files are available from the publisher’s site.
 The article is **Open Access** under **CC BY 4.0**.
 The publisher notes that “the Creative Commons Public Domain Dedication waiver (CC0) applies to the data made available in this article, unless otherwise stated in a credit line to the data.”

-We include the spreadsheet solely for **reproducibility**; all rights remain with the original authors/publisher.
+We include the spreadsheets solely for **reproducibility**; all rights remain with the original authors/publisher.

 ## License and Citations
 See the [LICENSE.md](LICENSE.md) and [CITATION.cff](CITATION.cff) for details.